What is the program cost?

 After submitting an application, when can I expect to hear back?

-While we sometimes accept applications several months in advance, we typically do not begin reviewing applications until 2-3 months before the session is scheduled to begin.
+While we sometimes accept applications several months in advance, we typically do not begin reviewing applications until 2 months before the session is scheduled to begin, with most applications getting reviewed after the deadline.
 In the meantime, the Insight Notification List is the best way to stay up-to-date on new sessions and application deadlines.

 Is there an age limit to participate in the program?
 Do I have to be a recent grad?

-We do not have an age limit on program participation, and welcome you to apply as long as you have a PhD.
+We do not have an age limit on program participation, and welcome you to apply (PhD/MD is required for our Data Science and Health Data Science programs).

 What is a "remote" session?
 Does that mean an online-only version?